netdata/netdata/CONTRIBUTING.md

 ### Translate some documentation

-The [netdata localization project](https://github.com/netdata/localization) contains instructions on how to provide translations for parts of our documentation.
+The [Netdata localization project](https://github.com/netdata/localization) contains instructions on how to provide translations for parts of our documentation.
 Translating the entire documentation is a daunting task, but you can contribute as much as you like, even a single file.
 The Chinese translation effort has already begun and we are looking forward to more contributions.

 ### Sponsor a part of Netdata